Home Status Check Payment Dates SRD Grant Latest News Check Status β†’

 ❓ Frequently Asked Questions

 • Yes.
 The SRD grant was originally R350 per month when it launched in 2020 during COVID-19 lockdowns.
 It was increased to R370 per month in April 2023, where it remains.
-Some people still refer to it as the "R350 grant" out of habit, but the correct amount is now R370.
+Some people still call it the "R350 grant" out of habit, but the correct current amount is R370.

 • Yes.
-Asylum seekers and recognised refugees with valid permits from the Department of Home Affairs can apply for the SRD grant.
+Asylum seekers and recognised refugees with valid Section 22 or Section 24 permits from the Department of Home Affairs can apply for the SRD grant.
 They must meet all other eligibility criteria.
 Undocumented foreign nationals do not qualify.

-• When you turn 60, you become eligible for the Old Age Pension (R2,400/month) and you are automatically disqualified from the SRD grant.
+• When you turn 60, you become eligible for the Old Age Pension (R2,400/month) and are automatically disqualified from the SRD grant.
 SASSA will decline your SRD for the month you turn 60.
-You should apply for the Old Age Pension at your nearest SASSA office before your 60th birthday to avoid a gap in payments.
+Apply for the Old Age Pension at your nearest SASSA office before your 60th birthday - you can apply up to 3 months in advance to avoid a gap in payments.
+Do not wait until after you turn 60.

 πŸ“‹ Other SASSA Grants